 This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
-Emphasis is placed on utilitarianism, rule-based ethics, existentialism, relativism versus objectivism, and egoism.
-Upon completion, student should be able to apply various ethical theories to individual moral issues such as euthanasia, abortion, crime and punishment, and justice.
+Emphasis is placed on moral theories such as consequentialism, deontology, and virtue ethics.
+Upon completion, student should be able to apply various ethical theories to moral issues such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technologies.